nataliyah123/ibiA_multiagent_platform/README.md

    - `public_repo` (for accessing public repositories)
    - `read:org` (for organization repositories)
 4. Copy the token to your `.env` file

+#### Supabase Setup

+1. Go to [Supabase](https://supabase.com) and create a new project
+2. Get your project URL and anon key from the project settings
+3. Add them to your `.env` file

 ### Common Development Commands